 Ed Harris On Stage - Theater Credits, Bio and Tickets

 Edward Allen Harris was born on November 28, 1950 in Englewood, New Jersey.
-He is a prolific actor of stage and screen, with a total of four Academy Award nominations, two Golden Globes, three Emmy Award nominations and a Tony Award nomination to his résumé.
+He is a prolific stage and screen actor with a total of two Golden Globes, four Academy Award nominations, three Emmy Award nominations, and a Tony Award nomination to his name.

-Harris returned to Broadway on November 5, 2019 to assume the coveted role of Atticus Finch in Aaron Sorkin’s record-breaking stage adaptation of Harper Lee’s To Kill a Mockingbird at the Shubert Theatre.
-Although he was scheduled to remain with the production through April 19, 2020.
-He played his final performance on March 11 due to the Broadway shutdown amidst the COVID-19 pandemic.
+Harris returned to Broadway on November 5, 2019 to assume the role of Atticus Finch in Aaron Sorkin’s stage adaptation of Harper Lee’s To Kill a Mockingbird at the Shubert Theatre.
+Although he was scheduled to remain with the production through April 19, 2020, he played his final performance on March 11 due to the Broadway shutdown amid the COVID-19 pandemic.